Posts Tagged ‘Alternate History’

 8/5/1991 Wisconsin

 Henry and George were not about to drive all the way to Wisconsin.
 Flying out of the Lehigh Valley airport, after a short layover they landed in Green Bay.
-It was late when they landed, and they didn’t talk much as they spent the night at a hotel.
+It was late when they arrived, and they didn’t talk much as they spent the night at a hotel.
 The next day they rented a car and headed west.
 George had forgotten how flat it was out there, with its pink soiled fields that stretched for miles.
 Later, looking at the road map, George noticed Henry turned on 76 North at the town of Shiocton, when he was expecting to still follow 54 west.

 “Why are we going north?”
 George asked.